 Pro tip in Gutenberg: If you want to add a paragraph before the first one use: ⌥⌘T .
 It will insert a block before the one you are currently in.
 Use ⌥⌘Y to put one after.

 This is the 6th week of my 12 week training program.
 While the majority of the week was full of rest and recovery workouts, today was different.
-Today we did a fitness test.
+Today we did a fitness or FTP test.
 This involves 20 minutes of maximum effort.
 You should be ready to puke near the end of this workout.

 The idea behind the fitness test is that you go really hard for 20 minutes.
 From that you can make an educated guess at what your average heart rate would be for a 60 minute all out effort.
 From that you have your functional threshold heart rate and from that you get your heart rate zones for training.
 (The reason you only do 20 minutes is because doing 60 minutes would probably result in injury or death.)

 Today I matched my effort from 6 weeks ago.
 While I wish I had improved I feel good about this.
 I know I could have push myself harder during the 20 minute effort.
 Also it was another beautiful day of riding.